bsdimp/freebsd-git-docs/projects-user.md

 push these branches to FreeBSD's src repo.

 We've done this to simplify the FreeBSD repository.
 Going forward, it will just be for project branches.
-Collaberative works will be done in forked repositories.
+Collaborative works will be done in forked repositories.
 There are several sites that can host this.
 At the present we have no plans to offer hosting services for this purpose.
 However, if there's demand those plans can change in the future.
-Most of this work has alrady moved to github forks and other platforms hosted elsewhere, however.
+Most of this work has already moved to github forks and other platforms hosted elsewhere, however.

 In the mean time, github.com, gitlab.com and sourceforge offer free hosting services